 These snails offer a unique and important window into our current period of mass species extinction.
-Unbeknownst to most people, this is a crisis in which snails are leading the way: worldwide there have been more documented extinctions of snails than there have been of mammals, birds, reptiles, and amphibians, combined.
+Unbeknownst to most people, this is a crisis in which snails are leading the way: worldwide there have been more documented extinctions of snails than there have been of mammals and birds combined.
 And yet, snails are largely ignored in public discussions of extinction.
 In fact, so are most of the invertebrates: the species that crawl, creep, buzz, flutter, and slime, and that make up roughly 99% of the animal kingdom.

 A World in a Shell draws readers into the disappearing worlds of Hawai’i’s snails, seeking to cultivate an appreciation for these often-overlooked creatures.
 It is a richly storied narrative nonfiction book that brings research in the humanities and the natural sciences into conversation with my travels and conversations to offer a broadly accessible and engaging text for a general readership.
 At the heart of this book is a simple question: How might taking these snails seriously help us to rethink and engage differently with our escalating extinction crisis?